-Sounds a bit retarded yes I know, but when the time comes Sony asks them," What's the name on your account sir?"
-"Noe Martinez, and the account name is Blah Blah" "That name isn't registered on the account you're trying to get a email change for sir."
+Sounds a bit retarded yes I know, but when the time comes Sony asks them," What's the name on your account, sir?"
+"Noe Martinez and the account name is Blah Blah" "That name isn't registered on the account you're trying to get an email change for sir."

 Continuation Towards Identity

-Everything else below is pretty much common sense so I wont be going over it.
-Just make sure you use valid information; especially your Sign-In Identification!
-If you use a fake email, you're just putting yourself to a big 80% risk of never getting your account back unless you have more information to back it up.
+Everything else below is pretty much common sense so I won't be going over it.
+Just make sure you use the valid information; especially your Sign-In Identification!
+If you use a fake email, you're just putting yourself at a big 80% risk of never getting your account back unless you have more information to back it up.

 You can actually give Sony your full name, and that data of your Customer Since (including other valid information), and they will for sure give you your account back if the day comes someone actually does get into your account.
 So everything in a nutshell for this part of Identity:

 - Name: Use a Nickname no one knows about, even your middle name if no one knows it!